0xcafer/balls-slot-machine/README.md

 # Purpose

-A slot machine for fun - made with #sveltekit
+A slot machine for fun - made with #sveltekit #sveltekit-slot-machine

 ## For run
 yarn && yarn dev